Chamonix Ski Holidays

 Chamonix has something to offer everyone, from non-skiers to advanced skiers.
 For beginners, Les Houches ski area is perfect, with gentle greens and blues, building towards reds and blacks as your confidence grows.
 For those looking for glacier skiing and more challenging runs, Les Grand Montets is ideal.
 If you want to try something extremely challenging and exhilarating, then book a guide who will take you down the 22km Vallée Blanche run.

 "The Chamonix valley is a must-see destination for anyone looking quintessential alpine charm with an edge.
 For advanced skiers, the famous 20km off-piste run the Vallée Blanche, is a must.
-The ski season in Chamonix runs from early December to mid-April.”
+The ski season for Chamonix ski holidays runs from early December to mid-April”.

 LOCAL SKI AREA - CHAMONIX